eGain/egain-ios-messaging/eGainMessagingExample/readme.md

 ```

 ### Richlink
-When bot or agent responds with a message of type richlink, the following response will be received
+When bot or agent responds with a message of type richlink, the following response is received.
 ```swift
 [
     "eGainMessage": {